MIDFIELDR/midfieldr/docs/reference/order_multiway.md

   `program_grad_rate` and `people_grad_rate.`

 ## Details

+Multiway data comprise a single quantitative value (or response) for every combination of levels of two categorical variables.
+The ordering of the rows and panels is crucial to the perception of effects (Cleveland, 1993).

 In our context, "multiway" refers to the data structure and graph design defined by Cleveland (1993), not to the methods of analysis described by